No, You Are Not a Bad Mother

 It seems like people are looking for any reason to go into “fight mode”.
 A war is raging on motherhood and what being a bad mother means.
 But as usual, the only ones harmed are the women themselves.

-Worst of all, it is mothers themselves who are hurting each other, judging each other very harshly on how they parent.
+Worst of all, it is the mothers themselves who are hurting each other, judging each other very harshly on how they parent.
 It’s like there are certain ways that are the only correct way to do things and everything else is unthinkable.

-Unfortunately it’s true that there have been, are, and will be, mothers who abandon or neglect their children.
+Unfortunately, it’s true that there have been, are, and will be, mothers who abandon or neglect their children.
 Even in these cases, we shouldn’t necessarily dismiss a woman as a bad mother, but rather as a woman with problems.
 Maybe she is mistaken or made a bad decision in her life and didn’t know what else to do.

-But these women themselves are the ones who will have to carry the weight of their decision all their lives.
+But these women themselves are the ones who will have to carry the weight of their decisions all their lives.
 However, these are extreme cases and we’re not comparing them with mothers who do love their children and do everything they can to give them their very best.

 Although we each have our own way of understanding motherhood and our own ideas of what we want to teach our children that doesn’t necessarily mean that it’s the best and only way for all mothers.